PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Concat consumers.
 ModelIR shape and expression access remain explicit callbacks, so the module neither mutates the graph nor owns statement emission.

+Generated RESHAPE policy has a focused Torch-free owner in `pytorch_reshape_policy.py`.
+It distinguishes plain data reshapes from layout- sensitive plans, resolves exact static signatures and sequence lengths, and follows indexed unary chains to an adjX BatchMatMul that requires feature-last storage.
+Runtime-layout and shape-plan collaborators are explicit callbacks;
+the policy owns no graph mutation or source statement emission.

 Rank-4 generated-source shape policy has a Torch-free shared owner in `pytorch_shape_policy.py`.
 Layout hinting and CF/NHWC shape normalization are used by both exporter policy and source rewrites without importing the exporter